XiaoMi/themis/readme.md

 The steps of Themis Read:

-1. Get timestamp from chronos(named startTs), check the read/write conflicts: there are no concurrent writes with timestamp of persistent lock smaller than startTs.
+1. Get timestamp from chronos(named startTs), check the read/write conflicts.
 2. Read the snapshot of database with timestamp smaller than startTs when there are no read/write conflicts.

 The guarantee of themis read is to read all transactions with commitTs smaller than startTs, which is the snapshot of database before startTs.